-My name is Gwyddion Flint, I’m a British writer, artist and educator.
-(Links to previous writing and artwork can be found here)
+My name is Gwyddion Flint, I’m a British writer, artist, meditation teacher and educator.

 Poetry blog on WordPress